openvar/variantValidator/docs/INSTALLATION.md

 $ conda env create -f environment.yml
 $ conda activate vvenv
 ```
-The packages required for variant validator to function are now set up in the environment "vvenv".
+The packages required for VariantValidator to function are now set up in the environment "vvenv".

 #### Via pip